 4.3 Well Construction Standards

 Construction of wells and installation of pumps shall be in accordance with the Texas Occupations Code Chapter 1901, “Water Well Drillers” and Chapter 1902, “Water Well Pump Installers,” as amended and the Administrative Rules of the Texas Department of Licensing and Regulation, 16 Texas Administrative Code (TAC), Chapter 76, as amended, and additional standards as required in this Rule and the District’s Well Construction Manual, once promulgated.
+Generally, applicants must be able to demonstrate to the District that proposed well construction materials and methods will prevent both the commingling of formation waters of substantively different chemical quality and the infiltration of surface contaminants to the aquifer(s) via the well.

 All new wells in the District are subject to these Well Construction Standards, except for the following types of wells: aquifer storage and recovery project wells, short-term de-watering wells, injection wells, monitoring and sampling wells, geotechnical boreholes, closed-loop geothermal exchange wells, geologic and mineral-resource exploration wells, and temporary aquifer-test observation wells; provided they are not converted into a different use.